How to Spend 2 days in Seville: a Seville Itinerary

 Best Time to Visit Seville

-Things to Know before Visiting Seville
+Things to Know Before Visiting Seville

 - The city itself is extremely small therefore making it very walkable (you don’t need a car).

-- Siestas are a real thing here meaning most stores close at 3pm and open back up at 8pm.
+- Siestas are a real thing here meaning most stores close at 3 pm and open back up at 8 pm.

-- An early dinner in Seville is 8pm.
+- An early dinner in Seville is 8 pm.

 - Seville summers can get REALLY hot.

-Places to Visit in Seville
+Best Places to Visit in Seville

 Plaza de Espana

 Since the beginning of my travel blogging journey (2017), I longed to visit the Plaza de Espana.
-I was elated when it finally happened!
+Suffice it to say, I was elated when it finally happened!
 The Plaza de Espana is located inside Maria Luisi Park and was built in 1929 for the Ibero-American Exhibition.
-This park has lots to do including catching a famous Flamenco show, renting a rowboat, or just admiring the sheer beauty.
-Finally, we arrived at the Plaza at sunrise and had this magnificent masterpiece to ourselves for a good 40 minutes.

 Alcazar Seville Spain

-The Real Alcázar, commonly known as the Alcázar of Seville, is a Royal Palace constructed in the 1400s.
+The Real AlcƔzar, commonly known as the AlcƔzar of Seville, is a Royal Palace constructed in the 1400s.
 There is a rich history behind the compound that was founded in the middle ages.
 The Castilians took over the grounds in the 1300s and used them for Royal Residences.
 It is still used today for the royal family which makes it the oldest European palace that is currently in use.
 Countless movies and TV shows have been filmed here, most notably Game of Thrones.
 The architecture and intricate details of the palace will leave you speechless.
 Finally, in 1987 it was named a Unesco World Heritage Site.

 Here are some tips for visiting: